MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 _After installing the [main server for DeployR Enterprise](#installserver)_, install each grid node on a separate machine as follows:

-1. Log into the operating system on the machine on which you will install the grid node as `root` or a user with `sudo` permissions.
+1. Log in to the operating system on the machine on which you install the grid node as `root` or a user with `sudo` permissions.

 2. Install Microsoft R Server 2016 and the DeployR Rserve component [as described here](#depend) on the grid node machine.